-Installation of the last boiler, turbine and generator.
-The plant will achieve a top capacity of generation installed of 128 MW.
-However, as explained before, according to the engineering studies carried out prior to the project implementation in order to discuss the project feasibility, with the bagasse available for firing and the limitations on the capacity of the boilers for heat generation, the project plant will not reach a higher power generation capacity than 114 MW.
+Installation of the last turbine and generator.
+The plant will achieve a top installed capacity of 128 MW.
+However, as explained before, according to the engineering studies carried out prior to the project implementation, with the bagasse available for firing and the limitations on the capacity of the boilers for vapor generation, the project plant will not be able to generate more than 114 MW.